ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 3. Off-chain oracle nodes listen for events and upon hearing one, they query an API.
 4. The API returns a JSON response to the nodes.
 5. The nodes call on the oracle smart contract.
-6. The oracle smart contract returns the data to your smart contract.
+6. The oracle smart contract returns the data to your smart contract. -->

 ### Security {#security}

-Notice in the above example there are multiple nodes.
-This is to prevent an oracle becoming a security risk.
-If a contract relies on one API or one off-chain node then there is a single point of failure.
-Because they're off-chain, they can be compromised.
-Often the oracle smart contract will require a set number of the same results from a whole network of nodes to improve security.
+An oracle is only as secure as its data source(s).
+If a dapp uses Uniswap as an oracle for its ETH/DAI price feed, it is possible for an attacker to move the price on Uniswap in order to manipulate the dapp's understanding of the current price.
+An example of how to combat this is [a feed system](https://developer.makerdao.com/feeds/) like the one used by MakerDAO, which collates price data from a number of external price feeds instead of just relying on a single source.

 ## Usage {#usage}